Two opposition Members of Parliament were reportedly injured while being removed from the House of Assembly on Thursday.

 The opposition legislators were removed from the House of Assembly after what began with Eustace making a case for the withdrawal of a piece of controversial legislation that would absolve politicians from responsibility for untoward statements against each other during election campaign.

 The proposed amendment to the Representation of the People’s Act (RPA), along with changes to the Criminal Procedures Code — which were passed in January but have not been assented to by the Governor General — have generated much public discussion and opposition protest in St. Vincent and the Grenadines.

-“Thank you,” said the Speaker of the House of Assembly as Eustace remained standing after making his presentation.
+“Thank you,” said the Speaker of the House of Assembly Hendrick Alexander as Eustace remained standing after making his presentation.

 “Could you take your seat, please.
 Kindly take your seat.
 You have made a request.
-I expect that there is going to be a response to it but I can’t have two people standing on the floor at the same time,” the Speaker further said.
+I expect that there is going to be a response to it but I can’t have two people standing on the floor at the same time,” Alexander further said.

-The Speaker repeatedly requested that Eustace sit but Eustace said he wished for the Prime Minister to indicate whether he would withdraw the bill.
+The speaker repeatedly requested that Eustace sit but Eustace said he wished for Prime Minister Ralph Gonsalves to indicate whether he would withdraw the bill.